DAINTINESS-Group/SchemaEvolutionDatasets2017/SchemaEvolutionDatasets2020/README.md

 - The results, including Excel files, and summary statistics for all the studied projects

 ## How to cite
+For the data set of schema histories (also: the experimental method and results on taxa of schema evolution):

-Panos Vassiliadis.
-Profiles of Schema Evolution in Free Open Source Software Projects.37th IEEE International Conference on Data Engineering (ICDE 2021), 19-22 April 2021, Chania, Crete, Greece.
+> Panos Vassiliadis.
+Profiles of Schema Evolution in Free Open Source Software Projects.
+37th IEEE International Conference on Data Engineering (ICDE), 19-22 April 2021, Chania, Crete, Greece.

+Specifically for the co-evolution of source and schema:

+> Panos Vassiliadis, Fation Shehaj, George Kalampokis, Apostolos V. Zarras.
+Joint Source and Schema Evolution: Insights from a Study of 195 FOSS Projects.
+26th International Conference on Extending Database Technology (EDBT), 28th March - 31st March, 2023, Ioannina, Greece.

 ## Tools